 The F&M chapter of the AAUP endorses this mission and seeks to pursue these goals in the local context of our campus.
 The F&M chapter provides an open forum, separate from the pressures of college meetings, where members can engage in open dialogue and take action collectively, as appropriate, on matters pertaining to this mission.
 Like the national AAUP, the F&M chapter seeks to promote best practices in higher education on a range of topics: academic freedom, teaching and research, compensation, contingent faculty, diversity, ethics, workload, family/life balance, and other issues.

-Ex Officio, Dennis Deslippe (American Studies), immediate former President
+Ex Officio, Matthew Hoffman (History), immediate former President

 Membership in the National AAUP